Lakthinda/ExamResultsLister/README.md

 - ExamResultLister.Test project is created using Moq and NUnit

+- Add Polly to improve resilient when consuming third party API

 # ExamResultLister API
 - Created using .Net Core Web API template